How low dose naltrexone could benefit your health condition

 You should also never try to create your own dosage of naltrexone tablets to create LDN on your own.
 At Advanced Functional Medicine, we will ascertain if LDN is the right treatment for you, what the approach should be and the correct dosage to help you combat symptoms of your condition.

-Additionally, the use of LDN with a balanced lifestyle, with good nutrition, possible a paleo-type diet and exercise, will brig optimal results.
+Additionally, avoiding inflammatory foods such as processed sugar, wheat, gluten, alcohol and dairy with a balanced lifestyle, possibly a paleo-type diet and exercise, will bring optimal results.

 How we can help